yaise/katas2024-samb/README.md

 ## Conclusion

-We believe our solution is simple to implement and go live with.
+We believe our solution is simple to implement and is optimized for going to market in a relatively short timeframe.
 It has enough modularity that things can be pulled out into separate services if required.

 While we didn't talk about a deployment model in detail, we envision this solution being implemented and deployed in a Kubernetes environment using managed services from AWS.
 Therefore, horizontal and vertical scaling should be possible to do with minimal effort.

 ## References